Why Go Electric or Hybrid? | Kia Motors UK

 Because Hybrid cars use an electric motor as an additional source of power to support the combustion less fuel is used, which in turn cuts down your running costs.

-There’s a £3000 Plug-in car grant available, plus, for company car drivers, battery-electric cars are subject to a lower company car BIK tax, which for battery-electric cars registered after the 6th April 2020 is 0%.
+For company car drivers, battery-electric cars are subject to a lower company car BIK tax, which for battery-electric cars registered after the 6th April 2020 is 0%.
 This increases to 1% in 2021/22 and to 2% in 2022/23.
 All hybrid powertrains also benefit from lower BIK tax rates and still have the potential to save you thousands of pounds compared to a traditional petrol or diesel equivalent.

 Electric cars are incredibly quiet, making for a more relaxing atmosphere.
 Driving is easy too, because electric motors produce maximum torque at all revs, so acceleration is instant.
 While all Hybrids handle just as smoothly as conventional cars, with the added bonus that they are extremely quiet in electric mode.
 And the shift between the two powertrains is so seamless that it is practically inaudible.